 Zodiac boats are small, inflatable boats that allow for easier navigation through the icy waters surrounding Antarctica.
 Each tour is led by an experienced guide who is well-versed in the local geography and wildlife.
 These tours allow visitors to get more up close and personal with the continent and it ice formations as well as its wildlife.

-You will be provided with more chances than ever to spot seals and whales, while adorable penguins await your visit on land.
+You will be provided with more chances to spot seals and whales, while adorable penguins await your visit on land.
 The zodiac cruises are split to where half the cruise sails on the zodiac boats while the other half explores on land.

 April 9, 2023